mvico28/NARUTO-Ultimate-Ninja-STORM-Wide-Ultrawide-Patch/README.md

 **How to install**

 1. Go to the game's installation directory and open the config.ini.
 Change **aspectx** and **aspecty** to **0** and make sure the resolution is set.
-2. Copy all files from .zip to the game's installation directory.
+2. Choose your resoltuion on [release](https://github.com/mvico28/NARUTO-Ultimate-Ninja-STORM-Wide-Ultrawide-Patch/releases/tag/patch) page and extract the .zip file to the game's installation directory.

 **How to uninstall**